jvoros/patientassignmenttool/README.md

 The controllers are based on a simple functional pattern inspired by [this tutorial](https://dev.to/nas5w/learn-the-basics-of-redux-by-writing-your-own-version-in-30-lines-1if3).
 Originally used a reducer but realized that could be removed all together.

 I tried to use a very functional approach.
 This should make each controller quite easy to understand.
+The controllers handle plain javascript objects.
+This means the whole board state can be stored in a JSON string.
+The functional approach also made testing _very_ easy.
+The controllers are well covered by unit tests.

+The main `board.js` controller is **not** functional and uses a singleton pattern.

 One unique feature is the `withHistory()` wrapper.
 This function is used to control which functions save a snapshot to the history stack.

-The functional approach also made testing _very_ easy.
-The controllers are well covered by unit tests.

-But on further development, turns out `board.js` controller is **not** functional and uses a singleton pattern.

 ### Socket.IO